Tree: Food

-Trees are the source of many of the world's best known fleshy fruits.
-Apples, pears, plums, cherries and citrus are all grown commercially in temperate climates and a wide range of edible fruits are found in the tropics.
+Trees are the source of many of the world's best known fleshy fruit.
+Apples, pears, plums, cherries and citrus are all grown commercially in temperate climates, and a wide range of edible fruit is found in the tropics.
 Other commercially important fruit include dates, figs and olives.
-Palm oil is obtained from the fruits of the oil palm (Elaeis guineensis).
-The fruits of the cocoa tree (Theobroma cacao) are used to make cocoa and chocolate and the berries of coffee trees, Coffea arabica and Coffea canephora, are processed to extract the coffee beans.
+Palm oil is obtained from the fruit of the oil palm (Elaeis guineensis).
+The fruit of the cocoa tree (Theobroma cacao) is used to make cocoa and chocolate, and the berries of coffee trees (Coffea arabica and Coffea canephora) are processed to extract the coffee beans.
 In many rural areas of the world, fruit is gathered from forest trees for consumption.
 Many trees bear edible nuts which can loosely be described as being large, oily kernels found inside a hard shell.
 These include coconuts (Cocos nucifera), Brazil nuts (Bertholletia excelsa), pecans (Carya illinoinensis), hazel nuts (Corylus), almonds (Prunus dulcis), walnuts (Juglans regia), pistachios (Pistacia vera) and many others.
 They are high in nutritive value and contain high-quality protein, vitamins and minerals as well as dietary fibre.
 A variety of nut oils are extracted by pressing for culinary use; some such as walnut, pistachio and hazelnut oils are prized for their distinctive flavours, but they tend to spoil quickly.